 With many new emerging technologies in healthcare, we look at how these technologies impact patient-centric care.
-Learn more from NantHealth today:

-Technology has been known as a critical resource across industries for many years.
+Technology has been a critical resource across industries for many years.
 In the next era of digital health, we must not see technology as simply a “resource” but as an integrated piece of the foundation of healthcare organizations and the broader health system.
 Specifically, advanced healthcare technology allows for scaling a personalized health journey for patients – unlocking patient-centric care.
 From the foundation of electronic health records digitally storing patient information and their continued advancements to increase the interoperability of data storage and transfer among care organizations to aiding an open line of communication between payers, patients, and providers, emerging technologies are continuing to put the patient first.
-Having resources specific to a patient’s health and allowing for ease of communication to efficiently and effectively map out care are but a few examples of how the health system is embodying patient-centric care.
+Having resources specific to a patient’s health and allowing for ease of communication to effectively map out care are a few examples of how the health system embodies patient-centric care.

-To further patient-centric care, solutions for payer-provider collaboration, such as NaviNet, help to streamline communications across a single, integrated platform that makes working together across parties in the health system more efficient.
+To further patient-centric care, solutions for payer-provider collaboration, such as NaviNet®Open, help to streamline communications across a single, integrated platform that makes working together across parties in the health system more efficient.
 NaviNet Open is one of America’s leading payer-provider collaboration platforms, facilitating provider engagement, and generating trustworthy, actionable data throughout the continuum of care delivery.
 As a secure multi-payer platform, NaviNet Open enhances communication, boosts operating efficiency, cuts costs, and improves provider satisfaction.
 The technology lets payers and providers exchange vital administrative, financial, and clinical information in real-time.

 Emerging technology in healthcare is growing fast with innovations such as cloud computing, augmented reality, Internet of Things (IoT) connectivity, blockchain, and even drones to deliver prescriptions in a contactless manner.
 Patients, payers, and providers have an opportunity to align and benefit from technology in healthcare for better patient outcomes.